cpa4001/HelloBlazorApp/README.md

 _Note: If you're using the Azure Functions CLI tools, refer to [the documentation](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) on how to enable CORS._

+Make sure to have ASP.NET and web development workload downloaded to run your Blazor app in the terminal within Visual Studio
 ## Template Structure

 - **Client**: The Blazor WebAssembly sample application